Gruyere Spinach Strata

 I adore having our friends over and cooking for them.
 Bill and I are part of a small dinner club and it was our turn to host.
 We gathered for brunch and I warned them that the recipes I was serving were not tried and true.
 Thankfully, every single dish was a hit.

-- This casserole is a great addition to any weekend brunch.
+- Also known as a Monte Cristo casserole, it’s a great addition to any weekend brunch.

 - It has eggs, cheese, spinach, and bread.
 All bases on the food pyramid are covered.